 One of its most fascinating masterpieces is the Chapel of the Magi, hosting the awesome Heaven and Hell fresco by Giovanni di Pietro Falloppi.
 It depicts Dante’s vision of “Inferno”, with a gigantic figure of Lucifer consuming sinners.

-A one day walking itinerary to explore Bologna, a fascinating medieval city, (still) ignored by main stream tourism.
-Spending one day in Bologna will allow you to discover Bologna amazing art and culture, its lovely porticoes and its amazing food!
+A one day walking itinerary to explore Bologna, a fascinating medieval city, still ignored by main stream tourism.
+Spending one day in Bologna will allow you to discover Bologna amazing art and culture, its lovely porticoes and its delicious food.